katieew96/Spark2023/README.md

 Team members: Ekta Patelekta, Katie Warren & Joel Montano

 ## How to use the index.html file:
 All of the code is on the single file.
-You open it on a live server when on an IDE similar to Visual Studio Code.
-Then you add user info of your yearly income, monthly expenses and what you are planning on investing.
-Next you click the submit button and wait for an feedback.
+You open it through your browser.
+Then you add user info of your yearly income, monthly expenses, and what you are planning on investing.
+Next you click the submit button and a new page will pup up with feedback.